Euro zone yields head higher after Bank of Japan shift | Business

 Euro zone yields head higher after Bank of Japan shift

-Shares tanked and the yen and bond yields spiked following the decision, which investors had not expected to materialise before April, when Governor Haruhiko Kuroda steps down.
-Treasury yields rose by as much as 13 basis points in Asia, which made for a weaker session in Europe, where German 10-year yields rose 7 bps to 2.27%.
+Shares dropped and the yen and bond yields spiked following the decision, which investors had not expected to materialise before April, when Governor Haruhiko Kuroda steps down.
+Treasury yields rose by as much as 13 bps in Asia, which made for a weaker session in the U.S. and Europe, where German 10-year yields rose 10.5 bps to 2.30%.

 Richard Maguire, a senior rates strategist at Rabobank, said there were two ways of looking at the BOJ decision - the first, a "no-brainer" view that it had given up trying to control the yield curve, given rising global inflation and interest rates.
 This, at least in theory, would prove a negative for bonds elsewhere, as Japanese fixed income investors repatriated cash in order to tap into higher rates at home, he said.